OscarKhaing/OscarKhaing/README.md

 UCSD Computer Science 3rd year, focusing on software and AI applications.

-Check out my past work in pinned repos!
-Let me know if you like what you see :D
+Check out my current work below and past work in pinned repos!
+Let me know if you like to collaborate on implementing amazing and complex ideas!

 ---